 Flash drives get hot through consistent and heavy use, due to its metal components heating up, and because of a failure of the drive or host device.

 It’s not unusual for a USB drive to get a little warm with use, whether a few minutes or hours.
 In fact, it’s scientifically expected.
 USB drives are used to store and transfer information between itself and the host device (i.e. your computer).
 The constant transfer between the two causes the heat up as it takes energy to move data.
 Through repetitive use, excess energy is used and transformed into heat.

-Another reason why it might get hot is because metal is much better at absorbing heat than the majority of components that make up a flash drive.
-Metal USB drives are often the culprit and tend to become warmer than other plastic or natural USB drives.
-But don’t worry though - the metal shouldn’t get too hot to handle.
+Metal is also much better at absorbing heat than most other components that make up a flash drive.
+As you can imagine, metal USB drives often become warmer than plastic or wood drives.
+The metal body should never become too hot to handle.

-If you experience a USB drive that is hot enough to burn you, then carefully remove it from the computer with a thick piece of cloth of heating pad and let it cool down.
-Try plugging in another USB device into the same port and see if it too heats up.
-If the second device heats up then you more than likely have a defective USB port.
-If it does not, then you know the problem is with the USB flash drive.
+If your drive is hot enough to burn you, carefully remove it from the computer using a thick piece of cloth or potholders.
+Let it cool down and test the port with another drive.
+If it heats up as well, then you likely have a defective USB port.
+If not, then you can be sure the fault lies with the too-hot drive.

 Learn about broken flash drive data recovery here and how to recover data from a broken or corrupted USB drive here.

 It’s important to keep your USB drive at a moderate temperature because its interior components are extremely susceptible to temperature.
 The memory and controller chips within can degrade and become completely corrupted if they’re exposed to excess humidity and temperatures (either too hot or too cold).
 Prolonged exposure to heat especially will kill off your drive very quickly.
 Avoid leaving your drive in variable environments like your car or outside.